geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book v.
 STROMBOLI.
 233

-u l Alas !' she said, ' these groves already wear 6 10
+u l Alas!' she said, ' these groves already wear 6 10

 " The joyous livery of the vernal year,